openshift/hypershift/docs/content/reference/api.md

 <td>
 <em>(Optional)</em>
 <p>DiskEncryptionSetID is the ID of the DiskEncryptionSet resource to use to encrypt the OS disks for the VMs.
 This
-needs to exist in the same subscription id listed in the Hosted Cluster, hcluster.Spec.Platform.Azure.SubscriptionID.
+needs to exist in the same subscription id listed in the Hosted Cluster, HostedCluster.Spec.Platform.Azure.SubscriptionID.
-DiskEncryptionSetID should also exist in a resource group under the same subscription id and the same location listed in the Hosted Cluster, hcluster.Spec.Platform.Azure.Location.</p>
+DiskEncryptionSetID should also exist in a resource group under the same subscription id and the same location listed in the Hosted Cluster, HostedCluster.Spec.Platform.Azure.Location.</p>
 </td>
 </tr>
 <tr>